Magisk-Modules-Alt-Repo/video-to-bootanimation/README.md

 ### Terminal Commands

-- After installing the module, run:
+- After installing the module, run these commands with `root` permissions:

 - `vid2boot` in Termux or any terminal emulator to generate a flashable bootanimation magisk module from videos.